+What about awesome archwires?
 When we think braces, we can’t help but think of the brackets on each tooth and the colorful ligature bands that surround them.
-But actually, the whole point of those brackets and bands is to hold the archwire in place as it gradually moves your teeth to create a better bite and a straighter smile.
+But actually, the whole point of those brackets and bands is to hold the archwire in place.
+They gradually move your teeth to create a better bite and a straighter smile.
 Let’s learn more about this talented part of your braces!

 Archwires use gentle, continuous pressure to move your teeth into alignment.
 That sounds simple, but there is actually a lot going on.
 Teeth often need more than realigning.
 Some teeth need to be turned a bit, some tilted.
-Your teeth need to be better aligned with those next to them, of course, but also need to fit properly with the teeth above or below them.
-You might have a malocclusion, or bad bite.
+Your teeth need to be better aligned with those next to them.
+They also need to fit properly with the teeth above or below them.
+You might have a malocclusion or bad bite.

 How can one wire handle all that?
 Well, it can’t.
 That’s why there are different types of wire.
-We often use thinner, flexible wires at the beginning of treatment, to put gentle pressure on the teeth as they start their movement.
-Other wires are firmer, and can be helpful in later phases, when each tooth is carefully moved to its specific, ideal spot.
+We often use thinner, flexible wires at the beginning of treatment.
+They put gentle pressure on the teeth as they start their movement.
+Other wires are firmer and can be helpful in later phases when each tooth is carefully moved to its specific, ideal spot.
 Archwires can be round or rectangular, thicker or thinner, springy or stiff, remember their shape or be bendable—all depending on what they need to do.

 Whew!
 This sounds confusing, but Drs.
-Numa Cobb III, Numa Cobb Jr. and our team are archwire experts!
-At every adjustment appointment, we check on the progress of your alignment and choose the exact wire you need to take you to the next stage of your orthodontic journey.
+Numa Cobb III, Numa Cobb Jr., and our team are archwire experts!
+At every appointment, we check on the progress of your alignment and choose the exact wire you need to take you to the next stage of your orthodontic journey.

 Now that you have braces, it’s more challenging to make sure that your teeth are clean after eating.
 We’ll give you advice on how to get rid of the pesky food particles that sometimes get stuck in your braces.
 First, that’s absolutely not the look you’re going for.
 But, more than that, bacteria can use these “leftovers” as fuel to create the acids that damage your enamel and cause cavities.